 Remember that I said above that there was one exception to the data being un-manipulated?
 Here is the unmodified data for the f/4 LoCA curves:

 What’s that jump in the middle?
 The lens shifted focus, even though no one was touching the camera or the lens.
 It moved the focus back (further away from the camera) 19 steps.
 I repositioned the earliest data and dropped the duplicates.
-This is not the first time I have seen FUgi GFX focus by wire lenes spontaneously change where they are focused with no provocation.
-It is not something a tested likes to see., It is also not something a photographer likes to see.
+This is not the first time I have seen the Fuji GFX focus by wire lenses spontaneously change where they are focused with no provocation.
+It is not something a tester likes to see.
+It is also not something a photographer likes to see.
 I hope that Fuji fixes this.